beancount/fava/fava/docs/features.md

 ## Up-to-date indicators

-fava offers colored indicators that can help you keep your accounts up-to-date.
+Fava offers colored indicators that can help you keep your accounts up-to-date.
 They are shown everywhere by default, but only enabled for accounts that have the metadata `fava-uptodate-indication: "True"` set on their Open directive.
 The colors have the following meaning: